-Princeton University's Center for Jewish Life (CJL) dining staff is proud to serve the finest and freshest foods under Orthodox Union supervision.
+Princeton University's Center for Jewish Life (CJL) dining staff is proud to serve the finest and freshest foods under Orthodox Union (OU) supervision.

 - Monday, Wednesday, Friday and Saturday are typically meat days